-Born and raised in Massachusetts, I love running in the crisp fall weather, paddle boarding on sunny summer days, and going on adventures during the unpredictable-yet-always-exciting snowy winters.
-When I’m feeling more like a hermit, I’m catching up with close friends and family, watching New Girl re-runs, or experimenting with recipes in kitchen.
-As mix of Italian, Spanish, and Irish ethnicity, I grew up eating anything and everything under the sun as a child.
-With my grandparents famous for Chilean empanadas and homemade apple pies, I discovered the pure joy of cooking and good food at a young age.
+Born and raised in Massachusetts, I love going for runs on crisp fall mornings, paddle boarding on sunny summer days, and going on adventures during the unpredictable-yet-always-exciting New England blizzards.
+When I’m feeling more like a hermit, I’m watching New Girl re-runs, catching up with close friends and family, or experimenting with recipes in my kitchen.
+With a mix of Italian, Spanish, and Irish ethnicity, I grew up eating anything and everything under the sun.
+With my grandparents famous for Chilean empanadas and homemade apple pie, I discovered the pure joy of cooking and a love for food at a young age.

-While I still have much to learn, working on balancing all these slices of life over the years has led to uncovering the happiest and healthiest version of myself.
-I hope if you’re struggling with healthy eating or finding a balanced lifestyle that Nutrition Served Simply has a positive presence in your life.
+While I am far from perfect, healing my relationship with food and my body has allowed me to uncover the happiest and healthiest version of myself.
+I hope if you’re struggling with your relationship with food or your body that Nutrition Served Simply can be a positive presence in your life.